NISH1001/playx/README.md

   -h, --help            show this help message and exit -p, --play-cache      Play all songs from the cache.
 The cache is located at
                         ~/.playx/songs/ by default
-  -n, --no-cache        Don't download the song for later use.
+  -n, --no-cache        Don\'t download the song for later use.
-  -auto, --auto         Auto generate playlist
+  -auto, --auto         Auto generate playlist on the basis of previously
+                        played songs.
+  -s, --shuffle         Shuffle the playlist.
+Not applicbble if playlist not
+                        passed.

   -d, --dont-cache-search
                         Don't search the song in the cache.
   -l, --lyrics          Show lyircs of the song.